 - Local, state and national trends in finance and economics; and

 The council serves in an advisory role to the Superintendent and is composed of seven interested citizens or taxpayers of the district who, upon application, are appointed by the Board of Education for 2- or 3-year terms.
 Also included are representatives of licensed staff, non-licensed staff, building administrators, and board of Education.

-Each school site has a Shared Leadership Team with representatives from across grade levels and departments.
+District Shared Leadership Team Each school site has a Shared Leadership Team with representatives from across grade levels and departments.
 Elementary sites have 9 members, secondary sites have 7 members.
-Members serve two or three year terms, must have five years experience, been at their site for more than one year, and in their current assignment for more than one year.
+Members serve two- or three-year terms, must have five years’ experience and have been at their site and in their current assignment for more than one year.
 Site teams meet twice per month.

 - Creating and monitoring of the Site Continuous Improvement Plan

 - Aligning their site plan with ISD 194 Strategic Direction, assessment data, and stakeholder survey data